Practical, globally-scalable and cost-effective technologies

 • Sustainable construction

 Many of the segments above have few practical or cost effective solutions in the market today.
-The sectors marked "*" are for non-profit multilateral efforts.
+The sectors marked "*" are for multilateral & multi-governmental efforts.